D U R I N G S C H O O L

 The school day begins

 Each teacher may set homework.
+This is an opportunity for children to consolidate what they have learned in school and become more independent in their learning.
 We will try to ensure that homework does not dominate out of school time.
 The shorter school day should provide time for family activities and homework.
-Parents are encouraged to become involved with the activities and not send children away to get on with their homework.
 A homework timetable will be produced for each class.